Tomcc/tomcc.github.io/_posts/2014-07-22-visibility.md

 That is, your GPU, at any time, lags from 1 to 3 frames *behind* what the CPU is doing right now.
 So, without a lot of careful fiddling, rendering those hulls and reading back the result in the same frame can **stall the GPU** forcing it to stop and wait for the CPU.
 Without the driver optimizations that Nvidia probably does, this is actually very slow.
-And anyway HOQs are not available at all on phones, short of requiring OpenGL ES 3.0.
+And anyway HOQs are only available on OpenGL ES 3.0 devices, which are already the fastest around.

 **Checking which chunk faces are all opaque**
-Okay, that's not really a name, but anyway.
 Some people (and me) thought of an algorithm that could run on the CPU simply checking which sides of the 16x16x16 chunks were completely filled up by opaque blocks, thus forming a wall we could check against.
 If a chunk was completely covered by those faces it would be safe to hide it.
 However this too was a disappointment, though.
-It turns out that the caves are so damn all over the place that these walls of opaque blocks are quite rare, and the chance of one chunk having 6 opaque sides is very low: **only 1 in 100** chunks could actually be culled with this method.
+It turns out that the caves are so spread all over the place that these walls of opaque blocks are quite rare, and the chance of one chunk having 6 opaque sides is very low: only about 1 in 100 chunks could actually be culled with this method.

 Thinking quadrimensionally
 ----